top of page

 This pushes Millennials to have to rent rather than buy a home (i.e. paying off someone else’s mortgage, who is likely to be a Baby Boomer).
 It’s easy to imagine that over their lifetime, a Millennial will end up spending on rent enough to pay off 3 mortgages but still end up without owning a house.

 If Millennials believe they will be renting forever, then they lose some motivation to save for the long term.
 Remember, when you have a mortgage, most people are paying off the capital and this is a form of automatic long-term savings.
-Therefore, not only are they losing out on owning a house, but they are also not using a tool which focuses them to save for the long term, i.e. unless there is a replacement tool to encourage Millennials to save for the long-term, then they will be even worse off than Baby Boomers.
+Therefore, not only are they losing out on owning a house, but they are also not using a tool which focuses them on saving for the long term, i.e. unless there is a replacement tool to encourage Millennials to save for the long term, then they will be even worse off than Baby Boomers.

 Housing affordability for different generations